-What to Look for:

-- General signs and Symptoms:
+What to Look for? - General signs and Symptoms:

-- Tenderness to touch.
+- Tenderness to touch. - Swelling

-- Swelling.

-- Deformities may occur when bones are broken, causing an abnormal shape.
+• Deformities may occur when bones are broken, causing an

+abnormal shape
-- Open wounds break the skin.

-- Loss of use.
+- Open wounds break the skin - Loss of movement/function

-Additional signs and symptoms include:

-The history of the injury can lead to suspect a fracture whenever a serious accident has happened

-The victim may have heard or felt the bone snap.
+- ► Additional signs and symptoms, anamnesis: - The history of the injury can lead to suspect a fracture whenever a serious accident has happened (high speed injury, big force injury, fall from hight, injury during sports....) - The victim may have heard or felt the bone snap